 Franz Baader was partially supported by the German Research Foundation (DFG) within the Research Unit 1513 Hybris.
 Bartosz Bednarczyk was supported by the European Research Council (ERC) through the Consolidator Grant 771779 (DeciGUT) and the Polish Ministry of Science and Higher Education program "Diamentowy Grant" no. DI2017 006447.
-Sebastian Rudolph was supported by the European Research Council (ERC) through the Consolidator Grant 771779 (DeciGUT) and the Consolidator Grant 771779 (DeciGUT).
+Sebastian Rudolph was supported by the European Research Council (ERC) through the Consolidator Grant 771779 (DeciGUT).